mMONTAGEe/CRYPTO-Bot/README.md

 * Java/JDA/Good friends

 ## General info
-That bot. it knows essential things. like who joins. who left. and latency between servers. i use my old laptop for my bots server
+The CRYPTO Bot.
+Made by mMONTAGEe and ROMVoid95.
+This bot knows essential things.

 ## Technologies
 Project is created with: Eclipse IDE